-High School Teacher: Usually specializing in one subject area, such as history, high school educators teach adolescents.
+- Usually specializing in one subject area, such as history, high school educators teach adolescents.
 High school teachers assess student learning, plan and deliver lessons, grade assignments, and supervise students outside of the classroom.
-Some high school teachers may also serve as an adviser for groups or clubs that meet before or after school.
+Some high school teachers may also serve as an advisor for groups or clubs that meet before or after school.
 Under state requirements, high school teachers must hold at least a bachelor's degree and, in some states, major in a specific subject area, such as history.

 - Median Annual Salary: $59,170